This is the beginning of a series of articles about how to talk about sex with your partner.

 Tips:

-- Read the relevant literature if needed (for example, an atlas of anatomy, many people don't know the location of the clitoris and what the frenulum of the penis looks like).
+• Read the relevant literature if needed (for example, an atlas of anatomy, as many people don't even know what the clitoris looks like and where the prostate is located).